eddiegemayel/electric-eye-dev-test-eddie/_design/readme2.md

 The requirements for each step/phase are as follows:

 ### Phase 1a

-- Create a new "Collection" section in the Shopify theme customize view, under "Theme settings"
-- This new setting section contains a toggle for enabling our new buy now feature
 - On collection pages, a "buy now" button shows under each available product when the toggle is on
     - Do not show if the product is unavailable
 - When buy now is clicked, the browser is redirected to checkout with the chosen product in the cart